Numerical simulations of viscous fingering in fractured porous media

 \section{Governing equations}

-A schematic of the problem geometry is shown in figure~\ref{fig:fractured_domain}.
+A schematic illustration of the problem setup is shown in Figure~\ref{fig:fractured_domain}.
 We consider two incompressible fluids with different viscosities $\mu_u \le \mu_d$, in a periodic fractured porous media.
 The two fluids are completely miscible and can therefore be modeled as a single-phase fluid with two components.
-The fractures, denoted by $\Omega_1$, are considered as one-dimensional (1d) inclusions, embedded in a surrounding two-dimensional (2d) rock matrix denoted by $\Omega_2$.
-Throughout this work we use subscripts ``$1$'' and ``$2$'' when it is necessary to distinguish fracture and rock matrix values, respectively.
-The fluid follows Darcy's law both in the rock matrix and in the fractures.
-The rock matrix and fractures have constant, but different, scalar permeabilities $k_1$ and $k_2$, respectively.
-The porosity $\phi$ is constant, and the diffusivity, $D$, is assumed isotropic and independent of the component concentration.
-The viscosity of the mixed fluid depends exponentially on the mass ratio, $c$, of the two components, $\mu = \mu_de^{-Rc}$, with $R = \ln \mu_d / \mu_u$.
-The governing equations in the rock matrix domain $\Omega_2$ are given by
+The fractures, denoted by $\Omega_f$, are considered as one-dimensional (1D) inclusions, embedded in a surrounding two-dimensional (2D) rock matrix denoted by $\Omega_m$.
+Throughout this paper we use subscripts ``$f$'' and ``$m$'' when it is necessary to distinguish fracture and rock matrix values, respectively.
+The intersection between the rock matrix domain boundary and the fractures defines one interface on each side of the fracture, which we call the positive and negative interface, $\partial\Omega_m\cap\Omega_f = \{\Gamma^+,\Gamma^-\}$.
+We denote the unit normal vector on $\Gamma^\pm$ that points outward from $\Omega_m$ by $\vec \nu^\pm$, as depicted in Figure~\ref{fig:interface_notation}.